jeffThompson/CreativeProgramming1/Week00_BootingUp/README.md

 * A drawing made following your instructions, filling at least `8.5x11"`
 * Drawing uploaded to the assignment on Canvas (either a photo or scan), with your instructions typed up as a comment on your submission

-<div style="background-color:rgb(200,200,200);padding:1em;">If you have any problems with Canvas or the assignment, don't hesitate to email me!
+<p class="callout info">If you have any problems with Canvas or the assignment, don't hesitate to email me!
 Since we'll be working with technical material (and all online this semester), it's important you be proactive in getting help.
-Don't be shy!)</div>
+Don't be shy!)</p>

 ### STRETCH GOALS
 If you get really excited about your instruction drawing, here's a few things you can try: